elitalon/elitalon.github.io/_posts/2016-03-13-design-weaknesses-of-gitflow.md

 Git is a difficult tool to master and users can do whatever they want with it.
 Making mistakes is easy and it takes a while to develop good practices and learn how to avoid or solve [some pitfalls](http://stackoverflow.com/q/9264314/592454).
 So it's easy to understand why people have embraced a complex workflow of limiting but well-defined rules.

 It's also difficult to change things when almost every developer is familiar with it.
 Conventions are powerful.
-And the fact major repository hosting services do not offer a way to fast-forward merges does not help either.
+And the fact that major repository hosting services do not offer a way to fast-forward merges does not help either.

 I am certainly not the first one that saw all the issues stated above.
 [Scott Chacon](https://twitter.com/chacon) himself [wrote about it](http://scottchacon.com/2011/08/31/github-flow.html) in 2011 and proposed the GitHub approach as a simpler alternative.
 If you are willing to escape from GitFlow, I would start there.